 - Under most conditions, will not require growth regulator treatments.
-Plants will respond to B-Nine at 2,500 ppm if growing conditions cause stretch; however, flower size may be negatively affected. - Halo Viola are very sensitive to paclobutrazol and uniconazole PGRs.
-Use these with extreme - Halo Viola can be sheared back and will re-bloom nicely if sales demand is not sufficient for sellthrough at initial flowering.
+Plants will respond to B-Nine at 2,500 ppm if growing conditions cause stretch.
+However, flower size may be negatively affected. - Celestial Viola are very sensitive to paclobutrazol and uniconazole PGRs.
+Use these with extreme caution. - Celestial Viola can be sheared back and will rebloom nicely if sales demand is not sufficient for sell-through at initial flowering.